Artem150115/openssl/README.md

 - **libssl**
   an implementation of all TLS protocol versions up to TLSv1.3 ([RFC 8446][]).
-  The older and now insecure SSL protocol versions (SSLv2 and SSLv3) are still supported but disabled by default.

 - **libcrypto**
   a full-strength general purpose cryptographic library.
 It constitutes the